Summer Camps Are Running and Registration Is Open!

 As a father myself, I know how stressful it will be to have your child return back to social interaction with their peers.
 You must have the utmost trust in the provider and have reassurance that your children will be well taken care of, more so now during this transition.
 It is our goal and commitment to deliver that reassurance.
 We will remain abreast of any new developments and create a contingency plan for any new program changes.

-As always, we appreciate all of our families and miss all of our campers.
 Our staff is working daily to make sure we continue to provide your children with great services and thoughtful enrichment programs that builds self-esteem through arts and friendship.
 We hope to see you and your family very soon.
 Please feel free to contact me with any thoughts or concerns.

 Greenwich House offers the premier Summer Arts Camp in Greenwich Village, the heart of the art world.
 With a long history of providing arts programming to New Yorkers, Summer Arts Camp provides a chance for young people ages 7-14 to survey different artistic movements and develop their own craft.
 Summer Arts Camp is held at Greenwich House’s main 27 Barrow Street location, equipped with classrooms and studios, and staffed with our talented and creative counselors, many who are professional artists in diverse fields.
 All levels of skill are welcome—the only requirement is a sincere interest in the visual arts!